Ghasak/nvim/docs/formatter_in_nvim.md

 ### RScript/R language

-In order to make it works, you will need to install the following libraries
+In order to make it works, you will need to install the following libraries:

 1. `readr` package, [read here](https://readr.tidyverse.org)